-In the past two decades, several researchers conducted studies regarding tilt angles and their effects on the performance of PV modules.
-Different solar PV modules' output and deterioration characteristics have been studied from various angles and directions; sufficient data was collected from other testing facilities and reported [17].
+In the past two decades, several researchers have conducted studies regarding tilt angles and their effects on the performance of PV modules.
+Different solar PV modules' output and deterioration characteristics have been studied from various angles and directions; sufficient data were collected from other testing facilities and reported [17].
 The monocrystalline PV module's output performance in Egypt's hot environment was theoretically examined from different tilt angles and directions.
 It was further simulated using TRNSYS software to validate theoretical results.
-The optimal angle was suggested between 20° to 30°; along with that, under the limitations of these tilt angles, the horizontal panels achieved an output of up to 95 %, and vertical panels east facing achieved 41% during the whole year, reported in [18].
+The optimal angle was suggested between $20^{\circ}$ to $30^{\circ}$ ; along with that, under the limitations of these tilt angles, the horizontal panels achieved an output of up to 95%, and vertical panels east-facing achieved 41% during the whole year, reported in [18].

 A mathematical model was developed to gauge the performance of solar PV modules installed in Sanliurfa, Turkey, on a horizontal plane.
-The study shows that the minimum change in the tilt angle of 13° was observed in June and a maximum change of 61° in December.
+The study shows that the minimum change in the tilt angle of $13^{\circ}$ was observed in June, and a maximum change of $61^{\circ}$ in December.
 Tilt angle has a significant effect on the performance output of the PV modules [19].
-In 2009, the performance of the PV module output was analyzed using the different directions and tilt angles in Taiwan by applying a single tracking system.
-The
+In 2009, the performance of the PV module output was

-1 Graduate School of Engineering Sciences & Information Technology, Faculty of Engineering Sciences & Technology, Hamdard University, Karachi, Pakistan.
+&lt;sup>1 Graduate School of Engineering Sciences & Information Technology, Faculty of Engineering Sciences & Technology, Hamdard University, Karachi, Pakistan

-2 Office of Research, Innovation and Commercialization, Dawood University of Engineering & Technology Karachi, Pakistan.

-3 Department of Electrical Engineering, Bahria University Karachi, Pakistan.
-Emails: mammadsiddiqui11@hotmail.com, muhammadfaisal.khan@duet.edu.pk, Basitali.bukc@bahria.edu.pk output of the fixed solar panel module was measured to be 10.2% [20].
-A helpful tool was proposed to set the modules to produce maximum production by yielding different tilt angles with specific design considerations [21].
+&lt;sup>2 Office of Research, Innovation and Commercialization, Dawood University of Engineering & Technology Karachi, Pakistan analyzed using different directions and tilt angles in Taiwan by applying a single tracking system.
+The output of the fixed solar panel module was measured to be 10.2% [20].
+A helpful tool was proposed to set the modules to produce maximum production, yielding different tilt angles with specific design considerations [21].
 An algorithm related to sun tracking was proposed.
 The algorithm is based on a mathematical model that calculates the best direction of the sun to gain maximum irradiance using the Julian dating procedure.
 The result depicts a minimum difference in actual and simulated angles [22].